soongensayo/GEDI-ME310-hotel/docs/index.md

 3. Misaligned with luxury price points
 4. Inadequate when guests had questions or exceptions to handle

-Illustrative quotes supporting each insight are provided in Appendix X. These insights suggest that the core issue is not automation itself, but that current kiosk experiences lack emotional engagement, clear guidance, and a sense of being genuinely cared for.
+Illustrative quotes supporting each insight are provided in Appendix C. These insights suggest that the core issue is not automation itself, but that current kiosk experiences lack emotional engagement, clear guidance, and a sense of being genuinely cared for.

 ### Design Rationale (Secondary)